msalhab96/SpeeQ/docs/tutorials/model_building.rst

     )

-Once you have defined the model structure and architecture using template, it is time to create the model.
+Once you have defined the model structure and architecture using template, it is the time to create the model.
 This can be accomplished by creating a configuration object that includes the template and the path of a pre-trained model, if available.
 You can then pass the model configuration object to the `get_model` method found in the